backdrop-contrib/image_resizeorig/README.md

 ### When this module's useful

-If you have thousands of existing images, resolutions of 6000x4000px or more, each of those images with file sizes of 8MB or more, this sums up.
+If you have thousands of existing images, resolutions of 6000x4000px or higher, each of those images has a file size of 8MB or more, this sums up.
 Resizing the originals can free several GB of space.

 ### When this module won't help